arinrohega/DE02-Pipeline01-Azure-Incremental-DeltaLake-UnityCatalog/README.md

 <img width="1219" height="372" alt="dbcontributor" src="https://github.com/user-attachments/assets/96f5d6d7-8b03-4ad5-91e4-5080ed224158" />

-On Databricks´s Account portal, a metastore was created using the ADLS path of the Metastore Container and the Resource ID from Access Connector
+On Databricks´s Account portal, a metastore was created using the ADLS path of the Metastore Container and the Resource ID from Access Connector.
+It was assigned to our workspace as well.

 <img width="1122" height="322" alt="zdb1" src="https://github.com/user-attachments/assets/7f5db58f-b818-442b-810b-884d5d87b23d" />